Welcome from the Chair

-We have been accredited by ACGME since 1974.
+We have been accredited by the ACGME since 1974.
 We have and will continue to train top notch diagnostic radiologists who are ready to enter private practice, academics or fellowship after the completion of our program.
-The first year is spent as a resident in Internal Medicine with a two month rotation in diagnostic radiology.
+The first year is spent as a resident in internal medicine with a two month rotation in diagnostic radiology.
 The second through fifth years are spent as a resident in the Department of Radiology.
 Clinical responsibilities are split between the two teaching hospitals, Memorial Medical Center and St. John's Hospital.

 All clinical rotations are one month in length.
 The first six months are dedicated to rotating through Chest, Bone, Pediatric Radiology, Ultrasound, Body CT, Neuroradiology, and Nuclear Medicine.
 Residents are typically scheduled for 3 to 4 rotations in the various subspecialties of radiology during their 4 years of training.
 Both training sites have a 128 detector CT for coronary CT angiography.
 There are 3 Tesla magnets at both hospitals.
 Graduating residents are typically certified to read cardiac CT and MRI.
 There is a Maternal Fetal Medicine Imaging rotation in second half of the third year.
-The resident gets to work with a MFM attending physician from the Obstetrics and Gynecology Department.
+The resident gets to work with a MFM attending physician from the Department of Obstetrics and Gynecology.

 As you can see, we take education very seriously at Southern Illinois University.
 Once you come and see for yourself, you will be impressed with our training program.

 Assistant Clinical Professor of Radiology

 Program Director of Diagnostic Radiology Residency

 Welcome from the Chief Resident